SimpliSafe vs ADT

 - Reliable professional monitoring

-- Camera recording costs as little as $4.99 a month
+- Camera recording on five cameras costs as little as $9.99 per month

 Note: SimpliSafe now offers self-monitoring, although you’ll only get notifications with the Interactive Plan.
 They also added a Google Assistant integration, and cloud storage is available separately from monitoring.
 They’ve also added a professional installation option for $79.